DivyaSharma0795/rust_actix_web_service/README.md

     docker run -p 8080:8080 week4

-10 - Access the Actix web service by navigating to http://localhost:8080 in your web browser.
+10 - Access the Actix web service by navigating to http://localhost:8080/number in your web browser, replacing `number` with the number you want to calculate the factorial of.

 ### Results
     docker build -t week4 .
 ![Screenshot](screenshots/1.png.png)

-    http://localhost:8080 in your web browser.
+    http://localhost:8080/number in your web browser.
 ![Screenshot](screenshots/4.png)